Insurance companies are big money businesses.

 What does “In Network” mean?

 Healthcare providers that are “in network” with your insurance company typically will be more affordable, as they have negotiated agreed upon rates for care with physicians, therapists, or mental health and substance abuse facilities.
-For example, an outpatient therapist who usually charges $120 per session might be contracted with an insurance provider to only charge them $70 per session.
+For example, a therapist who usually charges $120 per session might be contracted with an insurance provider to only charge them $70 per session.
 The insurance company can pass the savings along to its members.
 In-network providers are also known as preferred providers or participating providers.
+While 1 Method is not currently in-network with anyone at this time, we are in the process of applying for in-network contracts with some of the most popular insurance providers.

 How do I know if my insurance covers residential treatment?